Search for opportunities to participate in a clinical research study.

 - Easy mobility with slight finger pressure

-- Small size, usually less than 2 inches in diameter
+- Small size, usually less than 2 inches in diameter (but may grow quite large over time)

 - Pain, if the lipoma grows and presses on nearby nerves or if it has many blood vessels